nodejs/docker-node/docs/BestPractices.md

 docker run -it --init node
 ```

-You can also include tini [directly in your Dockerfile](https://github.com/krallin/tini#using-tini), ensuring your process is always started with an init wrapper.
+You can also include init [directly in your Dockerfile](https://github.com/krallin/tini#using-tini), ensuring your process is always started with an init wrapper.

 ## Non-root User